Center for Shellfish Production & Research

 DEI is the state’s first — and only — public shellfish hatchery.

-Impacts of DEI’s Shellfish Hatchery:
+Impacts of DEI’s Center for Shellfish Production & Research:

-- Increases the culture and distribution of commercially important shellfish seed to communities wishing to enhance their shellfish stocks.
+- Increases the culture and distribution of commercially important shellfish seed to communities wishing to enhance shellfish stocks.

 - Increases available expertise in shellfish production and grow-out.

 - Increases Maine’s shellfish aquaculture capacity — a priority economic growth sector.

 In addition to soft-shell clams, DEI produces other shellfish species such as quahogs, razor clams, Atlantic surf clams, Arctic surf clams, blue mussels, sea scallops, American lobsters, American and European oysters.